What is colitis in cats?

-A relatively common condition, colitis affect both animals and humans.
+A relatively common condition, colitis can affect both animals and humans.
 Like many conditions, it’s usually described as chronic – meaning slow to develop, but persistent – or acute, meaning it flares up quickly and may be intense.

-Colitis can be painful and uncomfortable for your cat, and is responsible for causing up to half of all cases of chronic diarrhoea.
+Colitis can be painful and uncomfortable for your cat, and is responsible up to half of all cases of chronic diarrhoea.
 While it’s relatively common and easy to treat, feline colitis can lead to inflammatory bowel disease (IBD), which is a more serious condition.

 If your cat is displaying any of the signs and symptoms of colitis listed below, make an appointment with your local vet.